aspose-3d/Aspose-3D-Reference-Tutorials/3d/english/java/polygon/generate-uv-coordinates/_index.md

 ### Step 2: Create a Scene

-A `Scene` is the top‑level container for all 3‑D objects.
+`Scene` is Aspose.3D's top‑level container that holds all objects, lights, and cameras in a 3‑D world.

 ```java
 Scene scene = new Scene();